Virtual Summer Session: June & July, 2026 – Application Opens this Fall!

-Since 2013 the Introduction to Integrated Health Care (IIHC) program has successfully afforded medical students completing their first year an opportunity to experience the Kaiser Permanente integrated healthcare system which values technology, prevention, and a diverse workforce to obtain national-leading quality outcomes for its patients.
-Medical students will experience the healthcare system of tomorrow today at Kaiser Permanente and learn more about our excellent residency programs.
+Since 2013, the Introduction to Integrated Health Care (IIHC) program has successfully provided first-year medical students with the opportunity to experience the Kaiser Permanente integrated healthcare system.
+This system values technology, prevention, and a diverse workforce to achieve nationally leading quality patient outcomes.
+At Kaiser Permanente, Northern California, medical students will experience the healthcare system of tomorrow today and learn more about our excellent residency programs.

 Application Criteria:

-• Must be a current 1st-year medical student at the time of submitting an application and a rising 2nd-year at the time of the start of the program*
+- Must be a current 1st-year medical student at the time of application submission and a 2nd-year medical student at the program’s start.

-• Demonstrated commitment and achievement in community health and culturally sensitive care
+- Must demonstrate commitment and achievement in community health and culturally sensitive care.

-• Completed applications must include an essay, CV, and letter of good standing from your medical school, with no exceptions
+- Completed applications must include an essay detailing your current interest in medicine and involvement in serving diverse communities, a CV, and a letter of good standing from your medical school, with no exceptions.

-• If selected, the participant must successfully complete the first year of medical school in the Spring of 2024 and must be in good academic standing at that time (no summer make-ups)
+- If selected, participants must complete the first year of medical school by Spring 2026 and be in good academic standing (no summer make-ups).

 How to Apply